odevo-code/migration/readme.md

 - Git, jq, gh cli, and bash must be installed on your system.
 Windows users can install these prerequisites by running the `prepare.ps1` script.
 After running the script, please restart your terminal window to ensure the changes take effect.
 - A GitHub account with necessary permissions to create repositories.
 - A Bitbucket account with necessary permissions to read repositories.
-- A `.env` file with the following variables:
+- A `.env` file with the following variables (instructions on how to create an `.env` file are in the installation instructions):
   ```env
   BITBUCKET_USERNAME=your_bitbucket_username
   BITBUCKET_APP_PASSWORD=your_bitbucket_app_password (this is not the same as your login password, you need to create one)